-The application process for Summer 2020 Undergraduate Internships is now closed.
+The application process for 2020 Undergraduate Internships is now closed.
 The deadline to apply was February 29, 2020.

 CCK is a public interest law firm.
 CCK seeks rising college seniors to work with and experience our nationwide Veterans Law practice group.
 This position provides the opportunity to work with paralegals and attorneys on complex public interest legal and factual issues to ensure our nation’s disabled armed service veterans and their families receive the benefits they need and have earned.

 Undergraduate Internship duties include, but are not limited to:

 - Reviewing and assessing clients’ case files, and summarizing important facts for paralegals and attorneys working on the cases;

 - Communicating with the firm’s clients as needed;

 - Researching, investigating and securing necessary evidence to support a client’s claim for benefits; and

 - Assisting attorneys and paralegals with necessary case development, research and arguments for clients.